RenzoDG99/Portfolio-Performance-Forecasting-and-Benchmark-Analysis/README.md

 - Calculate expected portfolio profit and return.
 - Quantify forecast uncertainty using confidence intervals.
 - Visualise both portfolio-level and individual holding performance.
+- Future prices are forecast to a user-selected prediction date.
+- Prediction intervals are generated to quantify uncertainty.

+Forecast prices are converted into projected holding values based on the original investment amount.

 ## Dataset